underlay/tasl.io/content/docs/literals.md

 What datatypes _are_ for is interfacing with the outside world.
 Just like class URIs, datatypes are a social contract.
 In this case, there was a specification published in 2004 by the W3C that defined a big collection of datatypes under the `http://www.w3.org/2001/XMLSchema#` namespace, with very precise specs for their lexical forms (ie how to represent them all as strings).
 By using the datatype `xsd:integer`, we're promising that all of the values of that type will follow the specification on [this webpage](https://www.w3.org/TR/xmlschema-2/#integer) (`"42"`, `"0"`, `"-5"`, ...).
 This lets other people make tools that interface with instances on that assumption: for example, someone could make a tool for importing an instance into a relational database that maps every literal with datatype `xsd:integer` to a native `INTEGER NOT NULL` column, parsing an integer out of each string value based on the XSD spec.
 For datatypes that it doesn't recognize, it can always fall back to treating them as Unicode strings, since that's the baseline representation for all literal values.

-Datatypes are another example of using URIs for coordination.
+Datatypes are another example of using URIs for decentralized coordination.

 ## global variables for XSD datatypes